2021 NCAA Division I men's basketball championship game: Media coverage

 The championship game was televised in the United States by CBS.
 Jim Nantz provided play-by-play, while Bill Raftery and Grant Hill provided color commentary.
 Tracy Wolfson served as the sideline reporter.
-The pre-game show included analysis by Greg Gumbel, Clark Kellogg, and Kenny Smith; and the post-game show was anchored by Charles Barkley, Seth Davis, and Jim Jackson.

 The broadcast was the least-watched national championship ever shown on broadcast television, as it pulled in 16.92 million viewers on CBS for an average rating of 9.4.
 This marked a 14% viewership decline from the last men's national championship broadcast, in 2019 between Virginia and Texas Tech.

 Aftermath

 The win gave Baylor their first national championship in school history, and denied Gonzaga their first title and the first NCAA Division I men's basketball perfect season since Indiana in 1976.
 The loss was Gonzaga's first and only of the season, as they ended the year with a 31–1 record, while Baylor improved to 28–2 with the victory.
 After the game, Baylor coach Scott Drew was presented with the national championship trophy, and Bears guard Jared Butler was named the Most Outstanding Player of the NCAA tournament.
 Baylor's win was widely considered an upset, with Gonzaga considered a "massive favorite" to win the title by ESPN and Yahoo!'s platforms.
 Gonzaga never led during the game, and their 70 points were the fewest they had scored all season; the Bulldogs entered the championship averaging 91.6 points per game, the best in the nation.
 In addition, this was also Baylor's first win over Gonzaga in program history; they were 0–5 in previous meetings.
 Baylor also became the first team from the state of Texas to win the national championship since Texas Western in 1966.